About Me

 Background

-I hold a bachelor’s degree in Molecular Biology from Graz and a master’s degree in Biotechnology, where I developed a strong interest in computational methods, particularly machine learning.
+I hold a bachelor’s degree in Molecular Biology from Graz and a master’s degree in Biotechnology, where I developed a strong interest in computational methods and statistics.
 This passion led me to specialize in bioinformatics for my PhD research.

 Current Work